Milad-Mrz/Github-101/README.md

 to delete a branch on Github use the platform

 ## Forking:
-to creat editable legal copy of any third-party code and add it to your repository.
+to create an editable legal copy of any third-party code and add it to your repository.